FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Abstract

 \section{Abstract}

-Log‑based anomaly detection is critical for ensuring the stability and reliability of web systems.
+Log‑based anomaly detection is critical for ensuring the stability and reliability of software systems.
 One of the key problems in this task is the lack of sufficient labeled logs, which limits the rapid deployment in new systems.
-Existing works usually leverage large‑scale labeled logs from a mature web system and a small amount of labeled logs from a new system, using transfer learning to extract and generalize general knowledge across both domains.
-However, these methods focus solely on the transfer of general knowledge and neglect the disparity and potential mismatch between such knowledge and the proprietary knowledge of target system, thus constraining performance.
-To address this limitation, we propose FusionLog, a novel zero‑label cross‑system log‑based anomaly detection method that effectively achieves the fusion of general and proprietary knowledge, enabling cross‑system generalization without any labeled target logs.
+Existing works usually leverage large‑scale labeled logs from a mature software system and a small amount of labeled logs from a new system, using transfer learning to extract and generalize general knowledge across both systems.
+However, these methods focus solely on the transfer of general knowledge and neglect the disparity and potential mismatch between general knowledge and proprietary knowledge of the target system, thus constraining performance.
+To address this limitation, we propose FusionLog, a novel cross‑system log‑based anomaly detection method that effectively achieves the fusion of cross-system general knowledge and target system's proprietary knowledge.
 Specifically, we first design a training-free router based on semantic similarity that dynamically partitions unlabeled target logs into “general logs” and “proprietary logs.”
-For general logs, FusionLog employs a small model based on system‑agnostic representation meta‑learning for direct training and inference, inheriting the general anomaly patterns shared between the source and target systems.
-For proprietary logs, we iteratively generate pseudo‑labels and fine‑tuning the small model using multi-round collaborative knowledge distillation and fusion based on large language model (LLM) and small model (SM) to enhance its capability to recognize anomaly patterns specific to the target system.
-Experimental results on three public log datasets from different systems show that FusionLog achieves over 90\% F1-score under a fully zero‑label setting, significantly outperforming state‑of‑the‑art cross‑system log‑based anomaly detection methods.
+For general logs, FusionLog employs a small model based on system‑agnostic representation meta‑learning for direct training and inference, inheriting the general anomaly patterns.
+For proprietary logs, we iteratively generate pseudo‑labels and fine‑tune the small model using multi-round collaborative knowledge distillation and fusion based on LLM and small model to enhance its capability to recognize target-specific anomaly patterns.
+We evaluated the performance of FusionLog on three public log datasets from different systems.
+Experimental results show that FusionLog achieves over 90\% F1-score under a zero‑label setting, significantly outperforming state‑of‑the‑art cross‑system log‑based anomaly detection methods.